kuhlshop/Our-Mission-and-Guidelines/README.md

 - **Engage in "priceless market fit."**
 Don’t see code as THE solution.
 Find the quickest solution—without sacrificing quality—until the market has been tested.

-- **All content must provide more value to the user.**
-The goal of creating content is _not_ for the sake of creating content.
-It must provide value to the end user.
-Whether that's education, entertainment or something else.
-Increasing brand awareness and leads is the beneficial byproduct.

 ## Why the name KÜHL?